lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 ## Arduino Code

-For this step we need to tell our Arduino board to rad the incoming analog signal and send the data out along the USB connection where it will ultimately be read by P5.
+For this step we need to tell our Arduino board to read the incoming analog signal and send the data out along the USB connection where it will ultimately be read by P5 in a few lessons.
 In order to do that our code needs a few things:

 * Read the data from out potentiometer.
 * Process/map that data (this can happen here or in P5. for now we will leave it as is.).